prk-2023/rust_tutorials/00_rust_tools_ecosystem/12-attributes.md

 Rust is primarily an **imperative and systems programming** language, meaning it usually emphasized how you do things, with explicit control over memory, performance and control flow.

-How ever Rust also supports declarative styles, mainly through **macros and functional programming concepts** and there are librarires and idioms that encourage a declerative approach.
+=> How ever Rust also supports declarative styles, mainly through **macros and functional programming concepts** and there are libraries and idioms that encourage a declarative approach.

+### Key Features of Declarative Programming include:
+- Immutability
+- Pattern matching
+- Expression over statements
+- Abstraction and Composition
+- No Side effects ( In pure declarative context )

 ### Declarative aspects in Rust: